purplesyringa/sunwalker-box/README.md

 To prevent DOS, `cpu_time_limit` and `processes_limit` must necessarily be set.
 Setting `real_time_limit` and/or `idleness_time_limit` is also recommended, but not strictly necessary, e.g. if you kill the box on timeout manually.

-The program is always run with working directory `/space`.
+The program is always executed with working directory `/space`.

 This command is blocking.
 When the program exits or a limit expires, an `ok` status is returned (even if a limit expired) with a JSON-object value with the following properties: